 There’s no faster way to visit the Rijksmuseum in Amsterdam.
 The Rijksmuseum is a very crowded museum.
 We recommend to buy your priority tickets here in advance so you can skip those long lines.
 As a result you will be able to admire over 400 masterpieces much longer.
 Enjoy the work of great artists such as Jan Steen, Frans Hals, Vermeer, and Rembrandt.

-With a fast lane ticket you can skip the cash register in the museum.
+With an advance ticket you can skip the cash register in the Rijksmuseum.
 The ticket has a barcode that can be scanned at the entrance.
 On very busy days you might have to wait outside the museum, in the special queue for ticket holders.
 Buy the cheapest Skip The Line Tickets for Rijksmuseum now.

 Background Info Rijksmuseum

 This attraction you should not miss during your trip to the Netherlands!
 The Rijksmuseum (English: The State Museum) exists for more than 200 years and today belongs to the most breathtaking museums in the world.
 Skip the line and indulge in a world of classic art.
 The Rijksmuseum was founded in The Hague in 1800 and moved to Amsterdam in 1808, where it was first located in the Royal Palace and later in the Trippenhuis.

 The current main building was designed by Pierre Cuypers and first opened its doors in 1885.
 On 13 April 2013, after a ten-year renovation which cost €375 million, the main building was reopened by Queen Beatrix.
 In 2013 and 2014, it was the most visited museum in the Netherlands with record numbers of 2.2 million and 2.47 million visitors.
 It is also the largest art museum in the country.
 Skip the ticket line at the Rijksmuseum and enter faster thanks to your priority e-ticket.